List of Supreme Court cases involving Jehovah's Witnesses: United States

-On January 15, 1951, the U.S. Supreme Court reversed the decision of a lower court in convicting two Jehovah's Witnesses lecturers of disorderly conduct of conducting public speeches in a city park of Harford County in Maryland without permits.
+On January 15, 1951, the U.S. Supreme Court reversed the decision of a lower court in convicting two Jehovah's Witnesses lecturers of disorderly conduct for conducting public speeches in a city park of Harford County in Maryland without permits.
 The Supreme Court stated that the initial conviction was based on the lack of permits that were unconstitutionally denied, therefore convictions were not able to stand.
 The initial conviction was declined for review by the Maryland Court of Appeals under its normal appellate power, and further declined to take the case on certiorari, stating that the issues were not "matters of public interest" which made it desirable to review.
 Chief Justice Fred Vinson delivered the opinion of the Court, stating that "rarely has any case been before this Court which shows so clearly an unwarranted discrimination in a refusal to issue such a license.
-It is true that the City Council held a hearing at which it considered the application.
+The City Council indeed held a hearing at which it considered the application.
 But we have searched the record in vain to discover any valid basis for the refusal."

 On March 9, 1953, the U.S. Supreme Court overturned and remanded the Supreme Court of Rhode Island's affirmation of the conviction of a Jehovah's Witnesses member for holding a religious meeting in a city park of Pawtucket.
-The opinion of the court was that a religious service of Jehovah's Witnesses had been treated differently from the religious services of other denominations.
+The opinion of the court was that the religious service of Jehovah's Witnesses had been treated differently from the religious services of other denominations.
 The court stated that the city had not prohibited church services in the park, as Catholics and Protestants could conduct services there without violating the ordinance.